Squishy arms are NOT on the menu today.

 ‘Lunch Lady arms’ is a slang term for having untoned arms that wiggle and jiggle as you use your arm (apparently they can also be called ‘bingo wings’ so thank you for that, Urban Dictionary).

 It’s important to remember that there is no such thing as ‘targeted weight loss,’ so doing all of the triceps exercises in the world won’t necessarily give you skinny, sculpted arms (if that is your goal) but building your triceps muscles does benefit you in that it adds tone, makes other upper body exercises easier, and helps your body lose weight, as muscle mass burns calories faster, even at rest.

 While there are a bunch of ways to work out your triceps at the gym, here are some easy ways any beginner can work on them at home with a pair of dumbbells.

-The tricep extension is one of the easiest exercises for making sure you’re working the right muscle – trust us, you’ll feel it.
+The triceps extension is one of the easiest exercises for making sure you’re working the right muscle – trust us, you’ll feel it.
 To do it:

-Is there anything more impressive than someone casually doing tricep dips on a park bench during their run?
-Dips are a more intense tricep exercise because you’re supporting your whole body, so take it slow and work your way up to them!
+Is there anything more impressive than someone casually doing triceps dips on a park bench during their run?
+Dips are a more intense triceps exercise because you’re supporting your whole body, so take it slow and work your way up to them!

 - Find a low – and very secure – chair, table or bench and place your hands on it, shoulder-width apart, behind you.

 - Put your feet in front of you with a slight bend.

 - Straighten your arms – without locking them – and then slowly bend your elbows and lower your body toward the floor, until your elbow is at about a 90-degree angle.
 Remember to keep your butt close to the bench!